LoginRadius/docs/content/tutorial/java/index.md

 ```

-and this route configuration to `LoginRadiusController.java`:
+and in the same directory, locate `LoginRadiusController.java` and add following snippet for route configuration :

 ```
  @RequestMapping(value="/getUserInfoByAccessToken", method=RequestMethod.GET)